 Earn “Achievement Items”

 There are hundreds of achievements to earn in Team Fortress 2.
 Just play the game, and if you complete a specific task, the achievement will unlock and announce it to everyone on the server.
 You can check which achievements you have or haven’t learned in your Steam Client.
 If you earn enough class-specific achievements, you will unlock one of three weapons available for each class.
 These items significantly change the role or options available for that class, such as a Sandvich healing item for the Heavy, or a Hunstman bow that replaces the Sniper’s rifle!
-There are also a couple of cosmetics to unlock, such as a Gibus all-class hat.
-Here is the full list of 27 achievement items in TF2.
+Here is the full list of 27 achievement weapons in TF2.

 Note: These achievement-reward items have the untradable trait, so you can’t trade them away later.
 And if you use them to craft metal or another item, the resulting item will carry that untradable trait, and the game will warn you that that will occur.
 This is to keep players from having dozens of separate Steam accounts just to farm for items.
 Only achievement-reward items will have the untradable trait.